fedecatinello/c-sockets-library/README.md

 1. Open the Linux console.

+2. Go to your home directory by running `cd $HOME`

-2. Run the command `git clone https://github.com/fedecatinello/c-sockets-library.git`
+3. Run the command `git clone https://github.com/fedecatinello/c-sockets-library.git`

-3. Enter the repository folder which contains the source files.
+4. Enter the repository folder which contains the source files, just run `cd c-sockets-library/`

-4. Run command `make all`
+5. Run command `make all`

-5. Create `LD_LIBRARY_PATH` environment variable running `export LD_LIBRARY_PATH=/path/to/the/shared/library`
+6. Create `LD_LIBRARY_PATH` environment variable with the command `export LD_LIBRARY_PATH=$HOME/c-sockets-library/`

-6. Create link betwenn the library and the system, run `ldconfig -n /path/to/the/shared/library`
+7. Create a link between the library and the system by running `ldconfig -n $HOME/c-sockets-library/`